shayandavoodii/CepstralCoefficients.jl/README.md

 #  -0.257968  -0.286627  -0.482991  -0.557164  -0.184029  -0.241863  -0.3434    -0.236681  -0.341143  -0.359296
 ```

-The result is a matrix of size `n×m`, where `n` is the number of cepstral coefficients and `m` is the number of time series.
+The result is a `n×m` matrix, where `n` is the number of cepstral coefficients and `m` is the number of time series.

 ## Reference